 6. High Profile Lawyer vs. Low Profile Lawyer

 Most lawyers charge based on a variety of factors that include:

 - their level of experience

 - the length of the case

 - whether or not expert witnesses are required

 High Profile lawyers tend to have high profile clients and their fees are usually much higher.

-As Low Profile Case Lawyers, Our Tendency is to Charge Less Than High Profile Lawyers
+Lower Profile Case Lawyers, Tend to Charge Less Than High Profile Lawyers